How to Determine Effective Hourly Labor Rates In Your Dealership

 When it comes to figuring out labor rates, many dealers will call up the shop across town, see what they’re charging, and then charge the same.
 But, this is a mistake.

-The reason is because your dealership has different needs, and different expenses, you’re your competition.
+The reason is that your dealership has different needs, and different expenses, you’re your competition.
 For instance:

 - Your land, and your building, might have cost more.